tkuhn/tkuhn.github.com/index.md

 ### Short CV

 - **2012:** Postdoctoral associate at Yale University in the Department of Pathology
-- **2011:** Work for the University of Helsinki within the MOLTO project
+- **2011:** Researcher for the University of Helsinki within the MOLTO project
 - **2011:** Lecturer and postdoc researcher at the University of Malta
-- **2010:** Postdoc position at the Institute of Computational Linguistics of the University of Zurich
+- **2010:** Postdoc at the Institute of Computational Linguistics of the University of Zurich
 - **2010:** Guest researcher at the Computer Science Department of the University of Chile in the PLEIAD group (Programming Languages and Environments for Intelligent, Adaptable and Distributed systems)